sybrew/the-seo-framework/readme.txt

 	-> Also move the callback to a new class.
 	-> Add this as an extension instead?

-TODO add trailing commas on all multi-line code (about 100 instances, so it's fine)
-	-> Only do this if there's already a comma present in the multi-line code.

-TODO Remove all _ref_array?

 TODO get_post/term/user_meta -> add to legacy api?

 TODO instead of removing Elementor library from public posts types, force noindex on them?